Top three reasons to hike the Appalachian Trail

 Book this adventure

 Women’s Week-Long Hiking Trip

 Join a group of like minded ladies and embark on a 6-day hike along the famous A.T.
 It might not be an Eat, Pray, Love experience in terms of luxury, but it is a truly empowering adventure that will reconnect you to nature, as well as yourself.
 Your days will be filled with exploring interesting sites on the trail, and nights will be spent around the campfire and under the starry skies.
 With each crossed mile, you’ll feel more confident and get a more refined sense of self than you had before.
 Learn all about the history of the A.T., explore the wildlife, and make life-long friendships!

 Day One: Arrival and orientation

-The first day of your week-long AT hike is dedicated to arrival and orientation.
-Once you meet your guide around 1:00PM at the agreed meeting point, you’ll register for the hike, set up camp, and go over over the Appalachian Trail and what to expect, including discussing gear and food.
+The first day of your week-long women’s hiking trip is dedicated to arrival and orientation.
+Once you meet your guide at the agreed meeting point around 1:00PM, you’ll register for the hike and go over the itinerary and what to expect, including discussing gear and food.
 After a short 2.5-mile hike to stretch the legs, you’ll head to town for pizza and beer.
 The evening will be spent sleeping in tents.
-Please note, if you drive to the meeting point, your car can remain parked there for the entire duration of your hike.
+If you drive to the meeting point, your car can remain parked there for the entire duration of your hike.

 Day Two: Start your hike